 Atlas Shrugged by Ayn Rand

-Decades later, this book is still required reading when looking to paint oneself with a wide brush of Objectivist storytelling that strangely borders on magic realism.
+Decades later, this book is still a fictional but procedural unraveling of Objectivist storytelling that strangely borders on magic realism.

-Written as a fictional novel, it portrays an interesting paradox of societal exception that can occur (although inflexibly so) when individual success threatens the group ideology.
+It portrays an interesting paradox of societal exception that can occur (although inflexibly so) when individual success threatens the larger sense of group ideology.

 Blue Mind by Wallace J. Nichols